 Larissa Mogano started small when she bought her house in Cobbs Creek in 2006.
 It took her 10 years of getting to know her neighborhood, research, and baby steps to help form Cobbs Creek Neighbors Association!

-First, she attended community meetings with long-established neighborhood groups, and began to hear a common refrain among the elders in attendance: that they really wished they had more young people involved, but didn’t know how to reach them.
+First, she attended community meetings with long-established neighborhood groups A&W Community Solutions and the Concerned Block Captains of West and Southwest Philadelphia.
+She began to hear a common refrain among the elders in attendance: that they really wished they had more young people involved, but didn’t know how to reach them.

 To address this need, she decided to make an internet presence for the neighborhood.
 After a lot of internal debate about whether it was her place to do so, Larissa went for it.
 As she describes: